thelimar/HashTable-Optimized/README.md

 }
 ```

-After what seemed like an eternity of debuging I finally came up with this code that uses SSE instructions:
+After what seemed like an eternity of debugging I finally came up with this code that uses SSE instructions:
 ```
 unsigned int HashFuncMurMur2 (char* str, __m128i* drop_buffer)
 {